grafana/slo-workshop-breakouts/sloth.md

     c.
 Change the alert annotations **summary** from `"High error rate on 'myservice' requests responses"` to `"High error rate on Mythical Beast login request responses"`

     d.
 Delete the last 8 lines (a 4-line `page_alert` block and a 4-line `ticket_alert` block).
 This allows you to set custom tags for "page" versus "ticket" types of alerts as mentioned in the presentation.
-You will see that page versus ticket alert types are automatically defined and appropriated tagged with the label, `sloth_severity`, without adding extra labels to our definition.
+You will see that page versus ticket alert types are automatically defined and appropriately tagged with the label, `sloth_severity`, without adding extra labels to our definition.

 1. Finally, save the code you’ve just added by typing **Ctrl-O** and then quit Pico with **Ctrl-X**.
 If you don’t save, you’ll be first asked if you want to save the file if you just hit **Ctrl-X**.